Minto Communities Ottawa

 Mar 26 | We remain committed to building your home and as such are proceeding forward with all homes under contract through a finalized Agreement of Purchase and Sale.
 Homeowners still in their rescission period are able to obtain a mutual release by providing a letter from either a lender or legal institution to our sales office.

 For our Homeowners who have moved in

 Our MasterCare Warranty team continues to respond to any safety-related, urgent service request or emergency such as active water leaks or complete electrical power loss not related to a hydro power outage.
-Otherwise, service work day appointments will be rescheduled to take place in the future, with our team reaching out to those affected as their appointment approaches.
+Other appointments may be rescheduled depending on Trade availability and guidance from Ottawa or provincial health authorities.

 At this time, all of our site offices are closed.
 If you have any questions, please contact the MasterCare team in your community here.

 Q. If I have an emergency - what do I do?

 Dec 21 | Once you have taken possession of your home, if you are experiencing an emergency such as loss of heat in the winter, a full loss of power not related to a hydro outage event, or an active leak, please call the MasterCare Emergency line at 613-782-2310.

 For any other urgent requests, please email your MasterCare office here.